 About the Awards

 The University of Pennsylvania Carey Law School’s approach to legal education has always been anchored in an unwavering commitment to public service.
 Through the visionary philanthropy of Robert “Bob” Toll L’66 and Jane Toll GSE’66, the Toll Public Interest Center (TPIC) has grown into a bustling hub for public service.
-TPIC is home to a number of the Law School’s public interest programs, including the Toll Public Interest Scholars Program, the Toll Public Interest Fellows Program, and the Public Interest Experience.
+TPIC is home to a number of the Penn Carey Law’s public interest programs, including the Toll Public Interest Scholars Program, the Toll Public Interest Fellows Program, and the Public Interest Experience.

 Launched in 2022, the Alumni Impact Awards are intended to highlight lawyers who have excelled in using innovative thinking and problem solving to produce concrete and sustainable solutions to societal problems.
 Nominees should be leaders in their fields who embody the tradition of public service that the Law School seeks to develop in all students.

 On this page: